 Placing Answers and Blocks

 Whether you know where clue number 1 goes or not, you don’t need to worry about it too much because it’s easy to move things around in the grid.
 As was mentioned previously, the length of 1-Across is known, so start there.
 Next, see if you can figure out the intersecting Down answers given their first letters from 1-Across.
 These intersecting words might be different lengths.
-And then, see if you can find an early Across answer which intersections the second or third row of those Down answers (remember, an answer might start to the left of 1-Down).
+And then, see if you can find an early Across answer which intersects the second or third row of those Down answers.
+(Remember, an answer might start to the left of 1-Down.)
 If you can do all this, you’ll have a nice solid block to start with.

 As you figure out the first section in the grid, just enter it in the grid at the top.
 When you place an answer in the grid, you’ll normally use the Block key to insert a block on each side of the answer.
 You’ll do this because all answers begin and end either adjacent to a block or at the edge of the grid.
 When you add blocks, all the numbers in the grid will update to reflect the new blocks.
-When you’re first getting started, this won’t help much, but as you start defining the grid, it will make a big difference as you’ll get a better and better idea of where the numbers go.
+When you’re first starting a puzzle, this won’t help much, but as you get more of the grid defined, it will make a big difference as you’ll get a better and better idea of where the numbers go.